marcelobianchi/fetchtool/readme.md

 Also, it should be easy in the future to complement already mass downloaded data with new acquired data.

-## Request Builder
+## Builders

-There are two different builders, the RequestBuilder that is a complete FDSN builder and an ArcLinkFDSNRequestBuilder, that reads events from FDSN and metadata from ArcLink server.
+There are two different builders, the FDSNBuilder that is a complete FDSN builder and an ArcLinkFDSNBuilder, that reads events from FDSN and metadata from ArcLink server.

 ## Downloader